Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

     ![](../media/lab15-image16.png)

 1. Back on **Choose locations** page, click **Next**.

    ![](../media/lab15-image17.png)

-1. The Query conditions page enables you to create a hold, based on specific Keywords or Conditions that are satisfied, select **+Add condition** to view the available options.
+1. The Query conditions page enables you to create a hold, based on specific Keywords or Conditions that are satisfied, select **+ Add condition** to view the available options.
 Select **Next**.
 Without selecting any conditions, the hold will preserve all content in the specified location.

     ![](../media/lab15-image18.png)

 1. On **Review your settings** page, select **Submit**, it may take a minute, then select **Done**.
 The Test hold should appear on the list.
 If you don't immediately see it, select
    **Refresh**

     ![](../media/lab15-image19.png)

 1. The Test hold should appear on the list.
 If you don't immediately see it, select **Refresh**

    ![](../media/lab15-image21.png)

 1. Keep this browser tab open, as you will use it in the subsequent task.

 ## Task 4: Create a search query

 In this task, you will create a search query.
 Once your search is complete you will go export and download the results for future investigation.

 >**Note**: Searches associated with a Core eDiscovery case are not listed on the Content search page in the Microsoft 365 compliance center.
 These searches are listed only on the Searches page of the associated Core eDiscovery case.

-1. Open the Test case tab on your browser.
+1. Open the Test Case tab on your browser.

 1. From the Holds page of the case, select **Searches** and from the Search page, select **+ New Search**.